wxWidgets/Phoenix/packaging/HOWTO-Release.rst

 3. Log in to buildbot master

-4. On the "Builders" page check the dist-* and the bdist-* builders
+4. On the "Builders" page check all of the dist-* builders

 5. Set a name/value pair to buildargs/--release